Logan Kelly

 That's a much better problem to have.

-How Waxell handles this: Waxell implements all three enforcement layers — pre-execution blocking (input inspection, action authorization, spend pre-authorization), mid-execution interception (tool result inspection, sequence-level policy evaluation, budget enforcement), and post-execution audit (full decision context, violation flagging, retrospective analysis) — as a deployable layer over your existing agents.
-You define policies explicitly; Waxell enforces them in production.
-No rewrites required.
-See the policy enforcement docs →
+How Waxell handles this: Waxell Runtime implements all three enforcement layers — pre-execution blocking (input inspection, action authorization, spend pre-authorization), mid-execution interception (tool result inspection, sequence-level policy evaluation, budget enforcement), and post-execution audit (full decision context, violation flagging, retrospective analysis) — as a deployable governance plane over your existing agents.
+You define policies; Waxell Runtime enforces them across 45 policy categories.
+No rebuilds required.
+Get Waxell access →

 Frequently Asked Questions